aionlinecoursecom/Computer-Vision-Projects/README.md

 #### **Project Overview**
 This project leverages the YOLOv8 model to automate the detection of cataracts from eye images.
 By integrating advanced deep learning techniques, this system provides a scalable solution for early diagnosis and treatment.

-For more details and hands-on experience, visit the **[Automatic Eye Cataract Detection Using YOLOv8](https://www.aionlinecourse.com/ai-projects/playground/automatic-eye-cataract-detection-using-yolov8)** on **[Ai-projects](https://www.aionlinecourse.com/ai-projects)**.

 #### **Key Features Include**
 - **YOLOv8 for Detection:** Detect cataracts in eye images with high precision.
 - **Custom Dataset Handling:** Use Roboflow to manage datasets and annotations.